LaurenJardiolin/BreastCancerAnalysis/README.md

 **Context**

 This project utilizes a breast cancer dataset from Kaggle from the University of Wisconsin Clinical Sciences Center.
-The authors who published this data set took the data from the University of California Irvine - Machine Learning Repository.
+The authors sourced this dataset from the University of California Irvine's Machine Learning Repository.
 (Link to source: https://data.world/health/breast-cancer-wisconsin)

 The objective of this project is to find correlations between tumors and their size and texture (smoothness) To determine whether or not the tumor is benign (not cancerous) or malignant (cancerous).